Integrations

 - Long-tenured volunteers surfaced for special acknowledgement campaigns

-This is often the first CRM customisation a small charity needs, because the data point matters and the tools designed for fundraising rarely cover it natively.
+This is often the first CRM customisation a small charity needs.
+The data point matters, and the tools designed for fundraising rarely cover it natively.

 What we don’t recommend